LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 We encourage students to apply for the combined B.S./M.S. program in their second year.
 It is also possible to apply in the third year, but students in their fourth year typically do not receive the benefits of the combined program.

 - Overall GPA of 3.25 or greater

 - Student must have been admitted to the computer science program

 - 60 hours of academic credit have been completed or are in progress

 - Letter of intent

 Admission decisions will be made by the school admissions committee based on the student's previous academic success in CIS, as indicated by GPA and grades in the foundation CS courses, as well as potential success in the graduate program, as indicated by the letters of recommendation, and the student's letter of intent.
-Decisions will normally be communicated to students within four weeks of submitting a complete application to the combined degree program.
+Decisions will typically be communicated to students within four weeks of submitting a complete application to the combined degree program.

-Requirements During Undergraduate Studies
+During Undergraduate Studies

 All university requirements, including general education courses, must be completed before the final (graduate) year of the combined B.S./M.S. program.
 In the final undergraduate year, students will normally take nine credits of graduate-level courses.
 If any courses are dual-listed, students in the combined B.S./M.S. program must complete all assignments expected of graduate students and they will be evaluated in the same way as graduate students.

 - Students will be considered undergraduates for tuition, academic requirements and financial aid purposes until all requirements for the undergraduate degree are completed.
 Following this they will be considered graduate students, will pay graduate tuition, and will be eligible for graduate financial aid.